 - Secure Working Connections Child Care (WCCC) payments if a childcare center must close, or when attendance is reduced.
 Programs will need income to maintain teacher wages, rent, utilities, etc. so that they are able to provide child care services as our economy begins to recover and parents go back to work.

-- Private (non-subsidized) organizations will need support as well, consider payment relief of 1st quarter state business taxes for childcare providers with 500 and fewer employees
+- Private (non-subsidized) organizations will need support also, consider payment relief of 1st quarter state business taxes for childcare providers with 500 and fewer employees

 - Early learning/childcare employees must have access to healthcare as they are being asked to remain open and work on the front lines increasing the risk of exposure to COVID-19 for themselves, but with limited/non-existent healthcare benefits to seek treatment